Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Adaptive Statistical Learning without CSI

 \section{Adaptive Statistical Learning without CSI}

-In this section, we present an adaptive learning-based ML detection method for one-bit ADC systems in order to closely achieve the optimal CSI-aware ML detection performance without suffering the error floor of the naive learning approach observed in Fig.~\ref{fig:ML_naive} and without requiring explicit estimation of channels.
+In this section, we present an adaptive learning-based ML detection method for uplink MIMO systems with one-bit ADCs in order to closely achieve the optimal CSI-aware ML detection performance without suffering the error floor of the naive learning approach observed in Fig.~\ref{fig:ML_naive} and without the need for explicit channel estimation.
 Being identical to the maximum a posteriori estimation, the ML estimation is optimal in minimizing the probability of detection error when all possible transmit symbols have an equal probability of being transmitted.
-Accordingly, the proposed method can achieve the detection performance close to optimal without explicit channel estimation.
+Accordingly, the proposed method can attain near-optimal detection performance without requiring explicit channel estimation.